milpflow/milpflow/README.md

 * Step 4: Deploy the paths:

-(Note: if some rule was not deployed (when you see HTTP 404 in 'ofctl_rest.py', instead HTTP 200), restart 'ofctl_rest.py', and run this step again).
+(Note: if some rule was not deployed (when occur HTTP 404 in 'ofctl_rest.py', instead HTTP 200), it is necessary to restart 'ofctl_rest.py', and run this step again).

 ```
 # chmod +x modeloLingo_1000serv_500vm_regrasOpenFlowRyu.sh